jeffskinnerbox/blog/content/ideas/desktop-fresh-install-of-ubuntu.md

 ------

-# Setup Markdown to PDF / HTML Tools - DONE
+# Setup Markdown to PDF / HTML Tools
 You can create a PDF or HTML file from a Markdown formatted text file using a single command line in Ubuntu